aws-amplify/amplify-js/docs/media/tutorials/building-react-native-apps/index.md

 The AWS Amplify and the CLI provides a developer experience that allows frontend JavaScript developers to quickly create React Native apps and integrate backend resources into their apps.
 In this tutorial, you will learn how to build a cloud-enabled mobile app with React Native and AWS Amplify.

 **By completing this tutorial, you will be able to;**
-- Use AWS Mobile CLI to create your backend
+- Use Amplify CLI to create your backend
 - Configure and integrate your backend into your React Native app
 - Deploy your mobile app for delivery